-4.1 Spontaneous fadeout of the infection without any control measure
+3.1 Spontaneous fadeout of Map infection without control measure

-Spontaneous fadeout occurred in 70% of the runs (Figure 3A).
-In 30% of the runs, it occurred within the first 2 years (early extinction), while it occurred less quickly in the remaining 40%.
-Probability of fadeout after 10 years was below 5%.
-When shedding animals were no longer present on the farm, new infection of cattle from Map surviving in the environment was rare, with a weekly probability below 1%.
+Spontaneous fadeout occurred in 66% of the runs (Figure 3).
+In 43% of the runs, it occurred within the first 2 years (early extinction), while it occurred less quickly in the remaining 23%.
+Herds still infected 7 years after Map introduction had thereafter a fadeout probability below 6%.
+When shedding animals were no longer present on the farm, new infection of cattle from residual Map in the environment was rare, with a mean weekly probability of 3%.